Keller and Mendelson Honorary Lecture Series

 - How alcohol affects the body and mind.

-- How we can prevent and treat alcohol abuse and alcoholism
+- How we can prevent, diagnose, and treat alcohol misuse and alcohol use disorder (AUD)

 - How today's scientific advancements can provide hope for tomorrow